What are Cards for Fair Credit?

 How credit score affects you financially and your ability to get better loans.

-- The better your score is, the faster you will be approved for important things like credit cards, car loans, home mortgages, and so on.
+- The better your score is, the faster you will be approved for essential things like credit cards, car loans, home mortgages, and so on.

 - A good credit score means lower interest rates with credits and loans.